WSQS/blog/_code/CppCon/2023/back_to_basics_functions.md

 ref: Back to Basics: Lambfas from scratch in cppcon 2019

-ref: Back to Basics: Lambdas
+ref: Back to Basics: Lambdas in cppcon 2021

-ref: C++ Lambda Idioms
+ref: C++ Lambda Idioms in cppcon 2022

 `std::function`